atroia/Applescript/README.md

 This script will create an Ebook working folder structure within a parent folder.
 Folders are "~finals", "~src", "EPUB2", "EPUB3", and "KF8".

 ****
+**ejectCard**
+This script allows you to eject a specific drive by name, in this case I used my cameras SD card.
+Be sure to put your card name's mounted name in the script before using.

+****
 **Hard_Cover_Dimensions**

 This script will help with the math in determining the max width of a hard cover book file.